 Translation: Help you one another in Al-Birr and At-Taqwa (virtue, righteousness and piety); but do not help one another in sin and transgression.
 And fear Allah.
 Verily, Allah is Severe in punishment.
-(Al-Maidah, Verse 2)
+(Al-Maidah, or the table, Verse 2)

-Translation: And refuse AI-Ma'un (small kindnesses e.g., salt, sugar, water, etc.).
-(AI-Maaoon, Verse 7)
+Translation: And refuse Al-Ma'un (small kindnesses, e.g., salt, sugar, water, etc.).
+(Al-Maa'oon, or the small kindnesses, Verse 7)

-Translation: And urge not on the feeding of AlMiskin (the poor)!
-(Al-Fajr, Verse 18)
+Translation: And urge not on the feeding of Al-Miskin (the poor)!
+(Al-Fajr, or the daybreak, Verse 18)